brikis98/yevgeniy-brikman-homepage/_posts/2020-10-06-thanks-for-the-feedback.md

 date: "2020-10-06"
 ---

 A very useful read for just about everyone.
 Although the book mostly focuses on receiving feedback, it also provides lots of useful insights about giving feedback.
 There was a lot of insightful information in this book, but after finishing it, I must admit I struggled in terms of how to turn it into action.
-Hopefully, writing up these notes in GoodReads will help me to think through everything I learned, and perhaps start applying it my day to day life.
+Hopefully, writing up these notes in GoodReads will help me to think through everything I learned, and perhaps start applying it my day-to-day life.

 Here are some of the key insights: